great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/introduction.md

 ---
-title: Introduction to Great Expectations
+title: Introduction to GX Core
-description: Learn about the key features of GX, how to connect with the GX community, and try GX in Python.
+description: Learn about the key features of GX Core, how to connect with the GX community, and try GX Core in Python.
 hide_feedback_survey: true
 hide_title: true
 ---